jorgemoralespou/lab-devconfcz24/workshop/content/14-the-training-portal.md

 title: The training portal
 ---

-The `Training Portal` is a Kubernetes custom resource, so one can use Kubernetes client to get details about the resource:
+The `Training Portal`, effectively is a Kubernetes `Custom Resource`, so one can use Kubernetes client to get details about the resource:

 ```terminal:execute